guzzijones/latlong/README.md

 # latlong
-Map lat and long for a given address, city, state, and zip written in c++.
+Geocode the latitude and longitude for a given address, city, state, and zip written in c++.

 #os
 linux